wincent/wincent/README.md

 * Make Caps Lock serve as Backspace (when tapped) and Left Control (when chorded with another key).
 * Make Return serve as Return (when tapped) and Right Control (when chorded with another key).
-* Maps Control-I to F6 so that it can be mapped independently from Tab in Vim.
+* Maps Control-I to F6 (only in MacVim and the terminal) so that it can be mapped independently from Tab in Vim.
 * Toggle Caps Lock on by tapping both Shift keys simultaneously.

 Other functionality that *used* to come via Karabiner but isn't (yet) supported by Karabiner-Elements, or I haven't gotten around to doing it:

-* Map Control-I only in the Terminal and in MacVim, not globally.
 * Make Caps Lock and Return fire repeating backspace and Return events when pressed and held.
 * Adds a "SpaceFN" layer that can be activated by holding down Space while hitting other keys; I use this to make the cursor keys available on or near the home row in any app.
 * Makes the function keys on my external Realforce keyboard behave like the "media" keys on Apple's keyboards.
 F13 serves as a sticky "fn" key, and F15 as Power.